ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-backup-and-restore.markdown

 * RavenDB cloud instances of the [Free](../cloud/cloud-instances#a-free-cloud-node) and [Production](../cloud/cloud-instances#a-production-cloud-cluster) tiers are regularly and automatically backed up.

-* You can also define your own backup tasks, as you would with an on-premises RavenDB server.
+* You can also define custom backup tasks, as you would with an on-premises RavenDB server.

-* [Development](../cloud/cloud-instances#a-development-cloud-server) products do **not** offer backup (neither automatic nor custom).
+* [Development](../cloud/cloud-instances#a-development-cloud-server) products do **not** offer mandatory backup by RavenDB Cloud.
+  You **can** define custom backup tasks for them.

 * In this page:
   * [The Mandatory-Backup Routine](../cloud/cloud-backup-and-restore#the-mandatory-backup-routine)